 Can you get a mortgage on a Grade II listed building?

 Yes, but lenders may see listed buildings as riskier, so they may impose stricter affordability criteria or cap the loan-to-value ratio.
 You should inform your lender of the property’s listed status when applying.

 Can you knock down walls in a Grade II listed building?

 Sometimes.
 You should always consult your local authority first, as you may need listed building consent.

 Owning and maintaining a Grade II listed building can mean grappling with a minefield of legislation, but if in doubt, you should always consult your local authority; they have experts on hand to provide you with the correct advice.
-For more information on home insurance for your property, contact our team at 01603 649650.
+If you would like advice on insurance for your listed property, contact our team at 01603 649650.